Slow Cooker Split Pea Soup

 - fresh ground pepper to taste

-What ham can you use for the Slow Cooker Split Pea Soup?
+What ham can you use for Slow Cooker Split Pea Soup?

 This recipe calls for two cups of diced ham and it’s a perfect recipe to make with those thick ham steaks you get at Costco.
-But any type of diced ham will be great here.
+But any type of diced ham will be great.

 What Sausage can you use in Split Pea Soup?

-I’ve made this recipe with pre-cooked chicken sausage that I dice into bite-sized pieces and brown in a frying pan before I add it to the slow cooker.
+I’ve made this recipe with pre-cooked chicken sausage that I diced into bite-sized pieces and browned in a frying pan before I added it to the slow cooker.
 But any turkey or chicken sausage you like the flavor of will work for this recipe.
 Experiment with different sausage options and see which one you like best.

-How can you add flavor to the Slow Cooker Split Pea Soup?
+How to add flavor to Slow Cooker Split Pea Soup:

 If you’re using leftover ham, be sure to add the ham bone if you have one.
 If you’re using ham that has a rind, put the trimmed-off pieces of ham rind into the soup as well.
-And I love to use Goya Ham Flavor Concentrate (affiliate link) when I’m making any type of soup with ham, especially if I don’t have a ham bone or ham rind to flavor the soup.
+And I love to use Goya Ham Flavor Concentrate (affiliate link) when I’m making any type of soup with ham, especially if I don’t have a ham bone or ham rind.

 Why is this a lower-carb Slow Cooker Split Pea Soup?

-I used only one cup of carrots for a pop of color and flavor, and this soup has lots of low-carb ham and celery making it a version of split pea soup with only about 16 net carbs per serving!
+I used only one cup of carrots, and this soup has lots of low-carb ham and celery!
+That makes it a version of split pea soup with only 16.7 net carbs and 29 grams of protein per serving.
+If you want to reduce the carbs you can add even more ham and/or celery.

 What size Slow Cooker did I use?